mkobuolys/flutter-design-patterns/assets/markdown/builder.md

     name = 'McChicken Patty';
     allergens = [
       'Wheat',
-      'Cooked in the same fryer that we use for Buttermilk Crispy Chicken which contains a milk allergen' ];
+      'Cooked in the same fryer that we use for Buttermilk Crispy Chicken which contains a milk allergen', ];
   }
 }